MawkaA/cybersecurity-labs/Lab_report_1.md

    - RAM: `4 GB` (4096 MB)
    - Storage: `40 GB`
 5. Enable **Network** with Bridged or Shared mode.
+6. The **shared directory** browse 'desktop' or create a folder that the Kali Linux VM (guest) could access on the Mac (host).
-6. Finish setup.
+7. Finish setup.

 ---

 ### 4.5 Boot & Install Kali Linux
 1. Start the VM.
 2. Select **Install Kali** from the boot menu.
+3. select **edit** then *new* then *serial* and click *save*.
+That will open the terminal.
-3. Follow the installation prompts:
+4. Follow the installation prompts on the terminal:
    - Set up language, timezone, and keyboard layout.
+   - Create a domain name *Kali*.
-   - Create a username and password.
+   - Create username and password.
-   - Partition disk (use guided setup).
+   - Partition disk (use guided- entire disk setup).
+   - All files on one partition
-4. Wait for installation to complete and reboot.
+5. Wait for installation to complete.
+6. Click exit.
+Close windows.
+Clear ISO image.
+(CD/DVD option clear).
+Restart.

 ## 5. Verification
 ###5.1 Kali Linux